-Wireless “AC” routers are generally highly priced.
-While “N” standard routers have an optional support for the 5 GHz band, the “AC” routers offer dual-band capability right out of the box.
+Wireless “AC” routers are generally highly-priced.
+While “N” standard routers have optional support for the 5 GHz band, the “AC” routers offer dual-band capability right out of the box.

 The IEEE 802.11AC or simply “Wireless AC” routers will become cheaper in the coming days as the cost of production reduces.